 - The Commonwealth should provide opportunities for all Virginians to develop the skills a technological age requires.

 - The Commonwealth should utilize the wisdom and experience of older persons in service to their communities.

-For information on a specific Council or committee meeting, contact the Virginia Division for the Aging.
+For information on a specific Council or committee meeting, or for any questions, contact Charlotte Arbogast at 804-662-7093 or email her at Charlotte.Arbogast@dars.virginia.gov.